kanishka-sahoo/pesu-for-dummies/index.md

 * The Ring Road Campus (the RR campus)
 * The Electronics City Campus (the EC campus)

-Out of these, the HN campus is the oldest and the first ever campus of PES, the RR campus is the most developed and biggest campus, and EC campus is a rather spacious and peaceful one, with a planned medical college and hospital.
+Out of these, the HN campus is the first ever campus of PES, the RR campus is the most developed and the biggest campus, and the EC campus is rather spacious and peaceful, with a planned medical college and hospital.

 ---